-Directors and officers of the Company are required to file insider reports with SEDI the System for Electronic Disclosure by Insiders at www.sedi.ca and file their reports individually.
-To the best of the Company's knowledge, as at December 31, 2012, the directors and officers of the Company, as a group, held approximately as a group beneficially own, directly or indirectly, 6,409,992 common shares of the Company, representing approximately 12.72% of the issued and outstanding common shares of the Company.
+Directors and officers of the Company are required to file insider reports with the System for Electronic Disclosure by Insiders ("SEDI") at www.sedi.ca and file their reports individually.
+To the best of the Company's knowledge, as at December 31, 2013, the directors and officers of the Company, as a group, beneficially owned, directly or indirectly, 4,891,013 common shares of the Company, representing approximately 9.71% of the issued and outstanding common shares of the Company.